Playwright Browser Automation MCP server

 Configuration Options

-Playwright MCP supports various command-line arguments that can be added to the "args" array in your configuration:
+The Playwright MCP server supports various command-line arguments that can be provided in the JSON configuration:

 User Profiles